General Terms And Conditions Of Sale Of DHL Express France

 However, as goods quality and/or technical standardisation rules fall under the sole responsibility of the Instructing Party, the latter must provide the Registered Customs Representative with all documents (test, certificate, etc.) required by the legislation for their circulation.
 The Registered Customs Representative does not incur any liability for the non-compliance of the goods with said quality or technical standardization rules.

-3.7 Export Control
+3.6 Export Control

 The Instructing Party expressly declares that the service he entrusts to DHL will not result in a breach by the Instructing Party, or by DHL, of any law, regulation or other applicable provision, whether in terms of economic sanctions, embargoes or export controls imposed by a government or any other competent authority.
-Otherwise, the Client will guarantee DHL against all recourses and / or any expenses incurred in this respect.
+Otherwise, the Instructing Party will guarantee DHL against all recourses and / or any expenses incurred in this respect.

 ARTICLE 4 – DELIVERY